Gophberg/TransactionAPI/README.md

 When EPS will return `"Fail"` with appropriate reason.
 After requesting createTransaction,
 API will create new record to database with status `"New"` and sending data to EPS.
-Further EPS will return status and API do create new database record with appropriate reason.
+Further EPS will return status and API do update status in this record.

 ### Get status of transaction by ID